 Forming a Topic

-Topic forming can be one of the hardest parts of writing a research paper.
-Below are some suggestions on ways in which you can help narrow down your thinking to form a specific research problem:
+Topic forming is one of the hardest parts of writing a research paper.
+Here are some ways to narrow your thinking into a specific research problem:

 - Identify potential controversial issues within your area of interest.
 Often times controversial issues present the opportunity for further research that might present a solution to the issue.

 - Review the literature on the area of interest to see what has already been published on this topic.
 Investigating what's out there often prompts ideas for how you might expand on a topic.

 Once you decide on your topic, then it is time to identify the research problem.
 This will act as the road map as you begin your research.
 Your textbook Research Methods in Physical Activity offers a great list by researcher Dr. C. H. McCloy (p.
 28) on determining the quality and feasibility of the research problem:

 - Is the problem within the realm of research?